Cobilia/PiEdgeCCTV/README.md

 It records video when a matched inference occurs providing combined pre-roll, event and post-roll capture.

+Version 1.2+ adds a web interface, local subnet only.

 Version 1.1+ includes optional motion detection which activates when light level is too low for matched inferences to occur.

 Heavily based on https://github.com/raspberrypi/picamera2/blob/main/examples/imx500/imx500_object_detection_demo.py